uva-cs3140-sp24/uva-cs3140-sp24.github.io/syllabus.md

 All regrade requests are handled on Gradescope.
-Please be aware that if a regrade request results in a grade change, it can take up to one week for that change to be reflected on Collab's Gradebook, as syncing the Gradebook to Gradescope is a very time consuming process, and we will likely only do it once at the *end* of the regrade request period.
+Please be aware that if a regrade request results in a grade change, it can take up to one week for that change to be reflected on Canvas's Gradebook, as syncing the Gradebook to Gradescope is a very time-consuming process, and we will likely only do it once at the *end* of the regrade request period.

 Curved exams scores **will not** appear on Gradescope (Gradescope doesn't have a feature for this).
-Curved Exam Scores will be posted on Collab Usually within 24 hours of Raw Exam Scores being posted on Gradescope.
+Curved Exam Scores will be posted on Canvas Usually within 24 hours of Raw Exam Scores being posted on Gradescope.

 ## Piazza